Monster Energy Unveils Cinematic Racing Video "Shifting Gears" Featuring Kurt Busch

 KEY WEST, Fla., Feb.
-16, 2021 /PRNewswire-PRWeb/ -- Not your average NASCAR video!
-Prepare to see high-speed racing action like never before in the latest Monster Energy NASCAR video starring Kurt Busch.
+18, 2021 /PRNewswire/ -- Not your average NASCAR video!
+Prepare to see highspeed racing action like never before in the latest Monster Energy NASCAR video starring Kurt Busch.
 Watch the 42-year-old NASCAR icon from Las Vegas, Nevada, in the brand-new "Shifting Gears" release, live now on Monster Energy's YouTube channel.
 The video drop coincides with Busch's return to the iconic Daytona 500 on February 14, twenty years after his debut as a young rookie.

 The high-definition video was shot on location in Key West, Florida.
 At a run time of 9:18 minutes, the "Shifting Gears" video packs a potent blend of visual stimuli: Speed runs down coastal highways at 200 mph, flashbacks of Busch's NASCAR career highlights, helicopter chases and cameos featuring certified icons from the realms of auto racing, Harley-Davidson stunt riding, and freestyle motocross.